 1. The procedure described in clause 4.23.7 (N2 based handover) or 4.23.11 (Xn based handover) of TS 23.502 [9] is performed by replacing I-SMF with V-SMF and SMF with H-SMF.

+1a1.
+(V-SMF insertion) The (target) V-SMF retrieves SM context requests SM context from H-SMF.

+1a2.
+(V-SMF change) The target V-SMF retrieves SM context from the source V-SMF.

-1a.
-(V-SMF insertion) The V-SMF retrieves SM context which includes authorization policy from H-SMF.
+1b.
+SMF (H-SMF / source V-SMF) to target V-SMF: Nsmf_PDUSession_Context Response including the N9 FTEID/IP address of the H-UPF.
+The SMF responds with the requested SM context which includes authorization policy from H-SMF.
 The SM context also includes impact field corresponding to the old target DNAI if it has been inserted by H-SMF.

-1b.
-(V-SMF change) The target V-SMF retrieves SM context which includes authorization policy from the source V-SMF.
-The SM context also includes impact field corresponding to the old target DNAI if it has been inserted by the source V-SMF.
+Additionally, in case the PLMN ID received from the V-SMF in Nsmf_PDUSession_Context Request is different from H-SMF's own PLMN ID, the H-SMF provides the N9 FTEID/IP address of the H-UPF to the Target V-SMF.

+1c.
+The target V-SMF selects a target V-UPF: based on the received SM context, e.g. S-NSSAI and UE location information, and the N9 FTEID/IP address of the H-UPF, the target V-SMF selects a target V-UPF complying with the QoS/delay requirements.

 For the V-SMF remove case, step 2 and steps 4-5 are skipped, only steps 3 and 6 are performed.

 After the handover procedure, the (target) V-SMF performs UL-CL/BP and local PSA insertion/change/removal as described in clause 4.23.9 of TS 23.502 [9] by replacing I-SMF with V-SMF and SMF and H-SMF.
 Differences are shown as steps 2 to 5: